HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 d) Get approved but then sit around because implementing it isn't a priority.
 e) All the problems with long planning before implementation above.

-This makes people afraid to write RFCs and makes technical decision making very slow, in addition to the crawl of the planning process.
+This makes people afraid to write RFCs, yet RFCs are the de facto tool to use for any major change.
+As a result, technical decision becomes very slow.

 I'm not sure I have a great solution here.
 I certainly don't advocate getting rid of RFCs because they do spur discussion where large parts of the DCP critically need to be involved.
-This very document is an informational RFC.
+This very document is an informational RFC for that reason.
 But I do think that a) the bar to creating them should be a *lot* lower and b) the presumption should be that you *don't* need an RFC.
 Get together the smallest possible group and get on and do something.
 Of course, the latter is hard and can lead to real disruption.
 This is where you need a well-designed system, both in process and software, that can accommodate change without breaking down.
-We're taking some steps towards this, such as with the ability to perform metadata changes that are temporarily held back from consuming components, but we need to think of this as a systematic design construct, both going forward and in revisiting existing major architectural decisions.
-We need to invest in these areas.
+We're taking some steps towards this, such as with the ability to perform metadata changes that are temporarily held back from consuming components, but I think that we need to regard as as a critical architectual construct, both for new design and in revisiting existing major architectural decisions.
+We need to invest resources in these areas.

 #### A culture of writing just enough
 On the one hand, we have processes such as RFCs which have become practically mandatory for cross-component change.
 On